c2d-usp/pici/README.md

 ### Install

 - Install dependencies.
-Once you have installed poetry, you can install the required packages:
+Once you have installed Poetry, you can install the required packages:
 ```bash
 poetry install
 ```